Nicotine Pouches vs Cigarettes Compared (2026)

 - They are a substitute for smoking, not a treatment for nicotine addiction

-For smokers unable or unwilling to quit nicotine entirely, pouches represent a dramatically safer option than continuing to smoke.
+For smokers unable or unwilling to quit nicotine entirely, pouches represent a meaningfully lower-risk option than continuing to smoke.

 Cost Comparison: Monthly Spend